ultraluminar/EMA-2024s/README.md

 ### Current State
-The current state of our fridge management app is a functional prototype that demonstrates key features such as scanning product barcodes, adding items to the fridge inventory, viewing product details, TODO: (is this valid?) and receiving expiration date notifications.
+The current state of our fridge management app is a functional prototype that demonstrates key features such as scanning product barcodes, adding items to the fridge inventory, viewing product details, and receiving expiration date notifications.
 The app has a clean and intuitive user interface that allows users to easily navigate and interact with the app's features.

 In Particular, the app has the following User Stories implemented: